emilio-cartoni/REAL2020_starter_kit/README.md

 **NOTE** : **IMPORTANT** : By default we have set `debug:false`, so when you have done the basic integration testing of your code, and are ready to make a final submission, please do make sure to set `debug` to `true` in `aicrowd.json`.

 - `my_controller.py`
-  The task is to implement your own controller my following the template provided in `my_controller.py`
+  The task is to implement your own controller my following the template provided in `my_controller.py`.
+  The `my_controller.py` file should finally reference the implemented class as `SubmittedPolicy`

 ## Submission